 The 350 years of Roman occupation left a legacy that is still visible today around the Cotswolds.
 The nearest local archaeological finds are the remains of a Roman villa at Wortley and some pottery in Clay Bottom.
-Not far from Wotton are the remains of a Roman villa at Kingscote which was excavated in the 1970s.
+Close to Wotton are the remains of a Roman villa at Kingscote which was excavated in the 1970s.

 Wotton-under-Edge in the Middle Ages

 The Middle Ages saw the growth of Wudetun into Wotton-under-Edge.
 The town, first mentioned in a Saxon royal charter in 940, was then listed in the Doomsday book as Vutune, a dependency of the manor of Berkeley.
 Wotton history in the Middle Ages was inextricably linked with that of the Berkeley's, whose Norman castle still stands a few miles to the west of the town.